jimi79/vietnam/README.md

 # what the Helicopter can do:
 * get directions / reckon
-they will report you the direction of each team to each objective
+They will report you the direction of each team to each objective Note that when the heli says that a team is at the north of a goal, it means the team has to go south to reach it.

 # objectives:
 * there are 3 objects: